garyfleming/product-engineering/estimates.md

 # A Better Approach To Estimates

 ^ As I said earlier, just don't... until you have to.
 Most estimates are waste and you don't need to do them.
 ^ More importantly understand the question you want to answer.
-Assume for a while it's not about time, but instead is about something more important like value or complexity
+Assume for a while it's not about time, but instead is about something more important like value or complexity.
+Only after that consider using techniques for temporal predictability.

 <!-- ---